 The Wendell H. Ford Public Policy Research Center supports research and programming relating to public policy, politics, and Congress.
 The Louie B. Nunn Center for Oral History contains more than 9,000 interviews representing more than 250 national or Kentucky-related projects.
 The Nunn Center has become an international leader in providing digital access to oral histories.
 The University Archives and Records Program, preserves the institution’s historical record and coordinates the management of the university’s academic and administrative records.
 The Audio-Visual Archives houses millions of sound recordings, moving images, and still photographs, including those of the Lexington Herald-Leader from the years 1938 to 1990.

 UK Libraries is a member of the Association of Research Libraries (ARL), the Center for Research Libraries (CRL), Lyrasis library network, and the State-Assisted Academic Library Council of Kentucky (SAALCK).
-UK Libraries is a member of ASERL (Association of Southeastern Research Libraries) and participates in various initiatives, including inter-institutional resource sharing and the expedited delivery of ILL requested materials via courier services through the Kudzu project.
+UK Libraries is a member of ASERL (Association of Southeastern Research Libraries) and participates in various initiatives, including inter-institutional resource sharing and the expedited delivery of ILL requested materials via courier services.
 UK is a founding member of FoKAL, the Federation of Kentucky Academic Libraries.
 UK Libraries participates in LOCKSS and Portico for the preservation of electronic content.